uu-core/project2023/README.md

 ## How to analyze our received packet?

-Please using "analysis.ipnb" to check the result of our received data.
+Please using "stats/analysis.ipynb" to check the result of our received data.